tfayemi/MastermindAlgorithm/README.md

 ## Introduction

-This is a simple application of Donald Knuth's 5-Guess Mastermind algorithm as applied to the popular *Bulls and Cows* word game.
+This is a simple application of Donald Knuth's MINMAX 5-Guess Mastermind algorithm as applied to the popular *Bulls and Cows* word game.

 ## Donald Knuth's Mastermind